GemHQ/copay/README.md

 #### Parameters

 1. **data-redirect** should point to the server running the Copay web UI for redirect upon successful Gem widget flow or close.
+Copay default port is 8100

 - i.e. http://copay.gem.co/